Beauty

 What are the benefits of a safety razor?

-Safety razors don’t just look sharp, though—they are sharp, much sharper than the single-edged blades used in cartridges.
-With a multi-blade razor, the first blade cuts the hair and removes your shaving product (which lubricates the skin), leaving the subsequent blades to scrape skin, causing irritation and razor burn.
+With a multi-blade razor, the first blade cuts the hair and removes any shaving product (which lubricates the skin), leaving the subsequent blades to scrape skin, causing irritation and razor burn.
 As a thin layer of skin is removed, the hair is cut just below the surface.
 The hair starts growing back at the same time the skin begins to heal—leaving you prone to ingrown hairs.
-Safety razors, on the other hand, are sharp enough to give a close shave without damaging the skin.
-They glide right over skin without tugging, and are able to remove long or coarse hair in one pass.

-“For more sensitive skin types, [a safety razor] ultimately will [give a better shave] because it cuts the hair at the surface with minimal skin trauma,” says Dr. Renée Beach, dermatologist and founder of DermAtelier on Avenue in Toronto.
+“For more sensitive skin types, [a safety razor] ultimately will [give a more comfortable shave] because it cuts the hair at the surface with minimal skin trauma,” says Dr. Renée Beach, dermatologist and founder of DermAtelier on Avenue in Toronto.
 “In contrast, the multi-blade razors that are advertised heavily can actually produce microtears in the skin or lead to reactionary bumps in coarse and curly textured hair types.”

-Disposable razors aren’t just rough on skin—they’re rough on the environment.
 Back in the 1980s, the Environmental Protection Agency estimated that two billion razors were thrown away each year.
 Someone who shaves every day could be throwing away between 37 and 70 razors (or cartridges) every year.
-That can be avoided with a safety razor: the entire thing is made of metal, and blades are easily recycled.
-Some companies, like B.C.-based brand Well Kept, use plastic-free packaging as well.

 Although a safety razor has a higher upfront cost, it will last you a lifetime, and quickly start saving you money.
-While a package of four Gillette Venus razor cartridges costs $19.92 ($4.98 per cartridge) on Amazon, the blades compatible with safety razors cost pennies—a 100-pack of RK Shaving Stainless DE Razor Blades costs just $12.84, or about 13 cents per blade.
+While a package of four Gillette Venus razor cartridges costs $22 ($5.50 per cartridge) on Amazon, the blades compatible with safety razors cost pennies—a 100-pack of RK Shaving Stainless DE Razor Blades costs just $20, or about 20 cents per blade.

 Are safety razors suitable for everyone?